 He is survived by his children, daughter Carole L. (Spouse Robert) Tull of Fort Myers, FL, and son Bradley A. Kerley of Punta Gorda; grandchildren, Melvin “Mel” (Spouse Tara) Faulconer, Darlene (Spouse Ken Peters) Faulconer, Jason Kerley, and Sharon Ann Kerley; great grandchildren, Josh, Ian and Riley Faulconer, and Aiden Kerley; his sister, Betty Curran of Lincoln, Nebraska, and several nieces and nephews.
 In addition to his parents, Jim was preceded in death by a daughter, Sharon Kerley in 1959, and his beloved wife of over 69 years, Shirley, on December 19, 2014.

 A Catholic funeral prayer service will be held 11 a.m. on Tuesday, May 28, 2019, at Roberson Funeral Homes Punta Gorda Chapel, at 215 Mary Street in Punta Gorda.
 Fr.
 Jerry Kaywell, Pastor of Sacred Heart, will officiate.
-Jim will be laid to rest with Military Honors at Arlington National Cemetery in Arlington, Virginia, at a later date.
+Jim will be laid to rest with full military honors, band and caisson by a U.S. Marine Corp.
+Honor Guard on Monday 12:45 PM, Oct.
+7, 2019 at Arlington National Cemetery, Arlington, VA.

 In lieu of flowers, memorial donations in Jim’s name are suggested to the Wounded Warriors Project, P.O.
 Box 758517, Topeka, KS 66675-8517.

 Friends may visit online at www.robersonfh.com to extend condolences to the family.
 Arrangements are by Roberson Funeral Homes & Crematory, Punta Gorda Chapel.